Corporate Governance Report of Banyan Tree Holdings Limited

 PRINCIPLE 3: ROLE OF CHAIRMAN AND CHIEF EXECUTIVE OFFICER

-With the restructuring of the business organisation of the Group, the Group Managing Director’s duties of overseeing the execution of the Company’s corporate and business strategies and polices, and the conduct of the Group’s businesses have been delegated to a dedicated team of Senior Management comprising the Chief Financial Officer and the Managing Directors of the various Business Units.
+The execution of the Company’s corporate and business strategies and polices, and the conduct of the Group’s businesses have been delegated to a dedicated team of Senior Management comprising the Chief Financial Officer and the Managing Directors of the various Business Units.

 PRINCIPLE 4: BOARD MEMBERSHIP

-The NRC also determines annually the independence of the Directors as well as when circumstances change.
+The NRC also determines the independence of the Directors annually as well as when circumstances change.
 The process includes the use of a self-assessment questionnaire which each Independent Director is required to complete and submit to the NRC for review.
 In its annual review, the NRC, having considered the guidelines set out in the Code including the requirements under the Principle 2 of the Code and its Guidelines has confirmed the status of the Directors as follows: